Jahia/jahia-scriptrunner/README.md

 jahia-scriptrunner
 ==================

-A small command-line utility to perform database or other modifications without launching Jahia.
+A small command-line utility to perform database or other low-level modifications without launching Jahia or other Jackrabbit-based application.

 Why this tool ?
 ---------------

-The goal of this tool is to be able to fix "chicken and egg" problems that may be encountered on Jahia environment that are no longer accessible through normal Jahia startup.
+The goal of this tool is to be able to fix "chicken and egg" problems that may be encountered on Jackrabbit environment that are no longer accessible through normal Jackrabbit startup.
 Such problems may include :
 - an incomplete namespace registry (possibly due to some invalid deployments, no longer possible with recent version of Jackrabbit or Jahia)